Research

 Making use of this data, our lab is interested in:

-Developing an improved and unified statistical model of protein evolution
+Developing a unified statistical model of protein evolution that integrates phylogenetics, genomic, structural, and functional constraints.